Summer Abroad Programs- Rome

 Students should plan to arrive in Greece or in Spain on Friday, June 20th.
 Students enrolling in Session II at the JFRC should plan to return to Rome on Sunday, June 29th.

 - CLST 206: Art of Ancient Greece

-- THEO 281: Christianity through the Ages: Ignatius Loyola
+- THEO 281: Christianity through Time: World of Ignatius de Loyola

 For details about costs and procedures for enrolling for the inter-session, please click here.